Checking and confirming your enrolment

 You can check you enrolment by logging on to OASIS and following the links to eStudent.
 You will be able to email yourself a copy of your Enrolment Advice.

 The advice displays your name, address, course title and enrolled units.
-If any of those details are incorrect contact your Faculty Student Service Office or student contact office as soon as possible to rectify them.
+If any of those details are incorrect contact your Student Services Office as soon as possible to rectify them.

 The Enrolment Advice is accepted by University departments, the Student Guild and Centrelink as proof of enrolment.